johndoe-137/ema-demo-assets/README.md

 ---
 ## Usage

 This repository is intended to be used as a data source for the main interactive demo.
-The Colab notebook in the primary project repository will automatically clone these assets into its environment upon execution.
+The prototype in the primary project repository will automatically clone these assets into its environment upon execution.
 No manual download is required.